-Horse Fly - Hybomitra sp.
+Horse Fly – Hybomitra

-Horse Fly - Hybomitra sp.
+Horse Fly – Hybomitra species

 Horse flies (subfamily Tabaninae) are among the world's largest flies.
 The females can inflict a painful bite when in search of a blood meal for reproductive purposes.
 Males rarely bite, instead feeding on nectar and pollen.

 Horse flies and deer flies bother me most often when I am walking; they are attracted to dark moving objects, and they will continually buzz about my head and land on my hair.
 I have been bitten by deer flies, but never a horse fly.
-Deer fly bites are terrible - and you can swat the shit out of them and they will just fly away as if nothing happened!
+Deer fly bites are terrible – and you can swat the heck out of them and they will just fly away as if nothing happened!

 Characteristics of the Tabanidae: